Slack 22.06.25

 Bug fixes

-- Fixed: People who choose to auto-collapse images in Slack were occasionally seeing black squares in the place of delightful GIFs.
+- Fixed: Folks who choose to auto-collapse images in Slack were occasionally seeing black squares in the place of delightful GIFs.
 No more!
-Now your GIFs will surprise, delight and inspire, at least as much as any one GIF can.
+Now your GIFs will surprise, delight, and inspire, at least as much as any one GIF can.

-- Fixed: Tapping and holding on emoji reactions now shows you the list of people who have reacted.
-This is an improvement on its previous behaviour, which was to crash the Slack app entirely.
+- Fixed: Tapping and holding on emoji reactions now shows you the list of people who reacted.
+This is an improvement on its previous behavior, which was to crash the Slack app entirely.

 Slack 20.11.21